mhinz/vim-rfc/README.md

 Usage
 =====

-There are only two commands defined: RQ and RG for querying and getting respectively.
+There are only three commands defined: RQ, RG and RGSfor querying the database, getting a RFC and getting a STD respectively.

-Query the RFC database:
+Query the database:

     :RQ http

-Loading the RFC into a buffer:
+Loading a RFC into a buffer:

     :RG 2818

     :2818RG

+Loading a STD into a buffer:

+    :RGS 1

+    :1RGS

 Author
 ======